Posted by Darrell Nicholson at 03:12PM - Comments: (9)

 Of course, we said yes, but by the time our review was ready for print, the promised “marine version” of Goldshield (with a new name and available in more convenient sizes) still did not have a name.
 Initially, the doctor-entrepreneur called the new product “Marine Shield” and this was mistakenly confirmed during my final fact-checking with our tester—and from thence, the confusion.
 I was told earlier this week (after the print edition had been published) that there will be no name change, the Goldshield product aimed at the marine market will keep the name Goldshield 75.

 I was responsible for editing the review and should have caught this mistake, so the blame is mine.
-As my depression-hardened grandfather always said, we must lie in the bed we make.
+As my Great Depression-hardened grandfather always said, we must lie in the bed we make.
 If you aren't happy with either product, if you are still confused, or if you just want hurl insults in my general direction Monty Python-style you can contact me directly at email@example.com.

 The founder of Elite Marine Shield has politely agreed to let unhappy PS readers return the product.
 She said, however, that based on her experience with her quaternary ammonium product in the Great Lakes region—where it is most widely marketed—she was confident that it works as advertised and that it will do well in our follow-up tests.
 Goldshield is equally confident that its product will do better—particularly over extended periods of several months.